adobe/spectrum-web-components/packages/action-menu/README.md

 ### No visible label

 The visible label that is be provided via the default `<slot>` interface can be ommitted in preference of an icon only interface.
-In this context be sure that the `<sp-action-menu>` remains accessible to screen readers by applying the `label` attribute.
+In this context be sure that the `<sp-action-menu>` continued to be accessible to screen readers by applying the `label` attribute.
 This will apply an `aria-label` attribute of the same value to the `<botton>` element that toggles the menu list.

 <!-- prettier-ignore -->
 ```html